 A marriage of comfort and performance is going to be found in the outdoor market’s best hiking socks, but it’s important to know exactly what to look for

-Having spent more than 15 years doing wilderness search and rescue along the Blue Ridge Mountains, I’m intimately aware that one reason search teams are called out is because people venture into the wilderness or away from marked trails without the proper gear or nutrition.
+Having spent more than 15 years doing wilderness search and rescue along the Blue Ridge Mountains, I know well that a main reason search teams are called out is because people venture into the wilderness or away from marked trails without the proper gear or nutrition.
 In fact, I’ve seen that it’s less about having the best or most expensive gear on the market, but rather it’s having the right gear for your situation.

 And there are very few instances where any real wilderness journey should be approached without taking care of your feet.
 Because body shape and performance needs vary so much from one adventurer to the next, there’s no single hiking sock that is perfect for everyone.
 However, there are a variety of things to consider when looking to buy a pair of hiking socks.

-Combining years of personal hiking and backpacking experience with advice from experts at performance sockmaker FITS, a company who’s brand was built on the objective of creating the ideal medium-weight hiking sock, I eagerly explored this topic.
+Combining years of personal hiking and backpacking experience with advice from experts at performance sockmaker FITS, a company who’s brand was built on the objective of creating the ideal medium-weight hiking sock, I was eager to explore this topic.